Squareville/lu-toolbox/README.md

    * Colors outside of LU's supported palette will be coerced to the closest color
    * Please report any instances of missing colors so that they can be added
  * Missing data handling:
-   * Bricks with missing geo's will be skipped
+   * Bricks missing from brick database will be skipped
-   * Missing colors will be set to black (Material ID 26)
+   * Completely missing colors will be set to black (Color ID 26)
-   * Color missing from secondary geo's are handled correctly
+   * Color missing from secondary brick geo files is handled correctly
  * Overwrite Scene Option:
    * Delete all objects and collections from Blender scene before importing.